Strong Evidence for Cosmic Ray-Supported $\sim$L$^{\ast}$ Galaxy Halos via X-ray \& tSZ Constraints: Analytic Expectations for P - or P -Supported Halos

-Note that for the equations above, we have scaled the behavior of CR-dominated MW-mass halos, but model predictions for the P$_{\rm CR}$ contribution in halos are strongly sensitive to uncertain CGM CR transport physics \citep{butsky_role_2018,hopkins_effects_2021,ruszkowski_cosmic_2023,lu_constraining_2025}.
-So these predictions can in a sense be considered \textit{rough lower-limits} to $\tilde{Y}_{\rm 200,CR}$ scalings, as $\tilde{Y}_{\rm 200,CR}$ would increase with lower non-thermal support.
+For the equations above, we have scaled the behavior of CR-dominated MW-mass halos, but model predictions for the P$_{\rm CR}$ contribution in halos are strongly sensitive to uncertain CGM CR transport physics \citep{butsky_role_2018,hopkins_effects_2021,ruszkowski_cosmic_2023,lu_constraining_2025}.
+So these predictions can in a sense be considered \textit{rough lower-limits} to $\tilde{Y}_{\rm 200,CR}$ scalings, as $\tilde{Y}_{\rm 200,CR}$ would increase with lower non-thermal support from CRs.

 We can now consider the X-rays arising from the expected CR-IC emission \citepalias{hopkins_cosmic_2025} from CRs injected via SNe (core collapse type II \& prompt Ia, as well as delayed Ia) and AGN-produced CRs streaming/diffusing into the CGM \citep{quataert_cosmic_2025,ponnada_hooks_2025,ponnada_2025_time_dependent}.
 We refer the reader to \citetalias{hopkins_cosmic_2025} for a more detailed presentation of the CR-IC formulation, but summarize the most relevant assumptions below for our analytic arguments.